Spell Remnants: How to Dispose of Your Ritual Remains

 While spell remnant disposal is an important issue, sometimes proper disposal isn’t possible.
 While not advised for most workings, tossing spell remnants into the garbage may be your only option.
 This is especially the case for folks who live in big cities with nowhere to bury spell remains.
 If you’re confined to the house due to illness, etc. If this is your only option for whatever reason, I would advise that you make an offering or petition as soon as you can to accommodate for improper disposal.

 However, there is an aside to the ‘don’t throw it away’ rule.
 In cases where you have worked a banishment, return to sender, or a hex of any kind, finding a less than cleanly means of disposal is well advised.
 Meaning, if you feel the target or situation around the spell is “trash”, what better way to dispose of the spell and/or keep it working than throwing it away?
 Garbage dumps and port-a-potty’s make excellent disposal sites for those type of workings.
 Another great site of disposal for hexes are construction sites.
 This is because your working will not only be buried but will be ‘repeatedly hammered into the ground.’

 WARNING: With any disposal of spell remnants, ALWAYS, ALWAYS, ALWAYS, make sure that you have the proper authority to dispose of your remains.
 You do not want to risk civil and legal repercussions for trying to dispose of spell remnants on private property.

-Can I re-use spell remnants?
+Can I re-use and recycle spell remnants?